Sergeus/CivMods/README.md

     - Quotes and help text for technologies
 - Fixed era art prefix and city attack animation using early-game animations.
 - Added icon for Transcendence and Consecration techs
+- Plot tooltips no longer refer to old techs

 #### V1.0 SiegeMod
 - See http://forums.civfanatics.com/showthread.php?t=508975 for details.